DrakeLab/willoughby-ringtail-plastics/README.md

-Plastic ingestion by an Omnivorous Mammal, the Ringtail (*Bassariscus astutus*), in a National Park
+Data from: Plastic ingestion by an omnivorous mammal, the Ringtail (*Bassariscus astutus*), in Grand Canyon National Park

 Authors:
 - Logan Owens